BrianTheBrain11/DCS-Logger/README.md

  A simple data logger for DCS world, in a header only configuration.

 # Install
 Add the "DCS-Logger.hpp" header to your project include directory.
 This is where your other .h or .hpp files would go.
 In Visual Studio, toggle the option to "view all files".
-Find the file in the list, and right click -> Add to project
+Find the file in the list, and right click -> Include in Project

 # Usage
 I recommend using "ed_fm_set_plugin_data_install_path" to get the path you want to Log files to, otherwise you must provide a path to where you want logs output yourself.